Wall Street ends almost flat as Bernanke warns on "cliff"

 Bernanke "reiterated the fact that monetary policy has its hands tied as far as addressing the seriousness of going over the fiscal cliff," Hellwig added.

-The S&P financial sector index .GSPF, which had been up more than 1 percent after the Fed's announcement, ended up just 0.5 percent.
+The S&P financial sector index, which had been up more than 1 percent after the Fed's announcement, ended up just 0.5 percent.

 Wal-Mart Stores Inc's stock (WMT.N) was the biggest drag on the Dow, falling 2.8 percent to $68.94 following the Indian government's announcement of an inquiry into the company's lobbying practices.